liminalfun/loving-computer/posts/co-learn-with-me-🌱.md

   - co-learning
   - online
 ---
-<a href="https://airtable.com/shrkGJnQduoue7Rqa"><button> Sign Up Here</button></a>
+<a href="https://airtable.com/shrkGJnQduoue7Rqa" target="_blank"><button> Sign Up Here</button></a>

 This co-learning series offers a group space for independent learning and talking about independent learning.
 Expect activities like:

-- intro check-in w/ everyone
+* intro check-in w/ everyone
-- 25 minute breakout groups for silent co-working or discussion (2-3 people each)
+* 25 minute breakout groups for silent co-working or discussion (2-3 people each)
-- optional 5 minute full-group check-ins + breakout group rotations between 25 min sessions
+* optional 5 minute full-group check-ins + breakout group rotations between 25 min sessions
-- conversations around challenges and supportive resources/tools
+* conversations around challenges and supportive resources/tools
-- invitation to a discord channel for sharing resources and organizing your own co-learn sessions
+* invitation to a discord channel for sharing resources and organizing your own co-learn sessions

+All meetings will be held at this link: 🔗 <https://meet.jit.si/loving-computer>

+## Dates

+* January 8, 1-4pm
+* January 22, 1-4pm
+* February 12, 1-4pm
+* February 26, 1-4pm
+* March 12, 1-4pm
+* March 26, 1-4pm

+<a href="<https://meet.jit.si/loving-computer>" target="_blank"><button> Join current meeting</button></a>

 ## About the series